Save Money As A Wedding Guest

 - Sticking to fun, inexpensive gifts for bachelor and bachelorette parties

 If you are an attendant in the wedding, it may fall on you to throw a pre-wedding party.
-First, be honest with the bride and groom about the number of people you can accommodate.
+First, be honest with the couple about the number of people you can accommodate.
 Next, be realistic about your budget.

 If you can’t afford to spend big bucks on a pre-wedding party, opt for a more casual celebration instead: